Mermin-Wagner physics, (H,T) phase diagram, and candidate quantum spin-liquid phase in the spin-1/2 triangular-lattice antiferromagnet Ba8CoNb6O24: Discussion

 Turning to a possible intrinsic origin, we begin by reviewing other candidate terms in the magnetic Hamiltonian.
 A 3D coupling is not expected on an energy scale of 0.1 K in a system as 2D as Ba$_8$CoNb$_6$O$_{24}$, and in any case this would promote finite-temperature order.
 Motivated by the material Cs$_2$CuCl$_4$ \cite{Coldea_PRL__2001_86}, which shows QSL behavior in a spatially anisotropic TLAFM, systems in which every triangle has one strong and two weak bonds have been of enduring interest \cite{Chen_PRB_2013}.
 However, there is no evidence in the NMR spectra for the onset of a low-temperature lattice distortion, which would also be most unexpected at such low energy scales.

-Spin-orbit coupling is weak in $3d$ materials, which makes it a candidate for a 0.1 K energy scale, and has been studied intensively in magnetic systems as the possible origin of chiral QSL states and Kitaev spin liquids.
-In insulating magnets, spin-orbit coupling is manifest in the Dzyaloshinskii-Moriya interaction on chemical bonds lacking inversion symmetry, and in exchange anisotropies on inversion-symmetric bonds.
-The bonds of the Ba$_8$CoNb$_6$O$_{24}$ lattice [Figs.~\ref{1}(a) and \ref{1}(b)] are inversion-symmetric, and thus Dzyaloshinskii-Moriya interactions are excluded (unless sample disorder were to produce such terms around an impurity).
-Although an easy-axis exchange anisotropy is a strong candidate for an additional term, XXZ physics has been found to produce no abrupt or significant changes to the zero-temperature phase diagram \cite{Yoshikawa_JPSJ_73}; the fact that such a term breaks the continuous symmetry, thereby lifting the Mermin-Wagner constraint, would seem more likely to promote magnetic order than to suppress it.
-While anisotropy of the single-ion type is not relevant for $S = 1/2$ systems, one may speculate that the situation in Co$^{2+}$ is more complex, possibly due to some proximity to the high-spin variant.
-In this context it is worth noting that a temperature-driven low-spin to high-spin crossover appears to occur in Ba$_3$CoNb$_2$O$_9$ between 100 and 200 K \cite{Zhou_PRB_2014_89}, but it is difficult to invoke such behavior (generally governed by $d$-level crystal-field splittings on 10-100 meV energy scales) at 0.1 K.
+Spin-orbit coupling has been studied intensively in insulating magnets as the possible origin of chiral QSL states and Kitaev spin liquids.
+In conventional local-moment systems, spin-orbit coupling is manifest in the Dzyaloshinskii-Moriya interaction on chemical bonds lacking inversion symmetry and in exchange anisotropies on inversion-symmetric bonds.
+For the Co$^{2+}$ ions in Ba$_8$CoNb$_6$O$_{24}$, the spin-orbit energy scale, $\lambda \approx 250$ K, is strong and the lowest Kramers doublet of the crystal-field manifold defines the effective $S = 1/2$ degree of freedom, along with a possible exchange anisotropy in the event of a finite trigonal distortion \cite{Shirata_PRL_2012,Shiba_JPSJ_2003_72}.
+Within this effective model, the possibility of effective Dzyaloshinskii-Moriya interactions is excluded by the fact that the bonds of the Ba$_8$CoNb$_6$O$_{24}$ lattice [Figs.~\ref{1}(a) and \ref{1}(b)] are inversion-symmetric (unless sample disorder were to produce such terms around an impurity).
+Although an effective exchange anisotropy is the strongest candidate for an additional term in the spin Hamiltonian, we stress that XXZ physics has been found to produce no abrupt or significant changes to the zero-temperature phase diagram \cite{Yoshikawa_JPSJ_73}, and thus that such a term would not be capable of creating a disordered magnetic state.
+Indeed, the fact that this term breaks the continuous symmetry, in whole or in part, thereby lifting the Mermin-Wagner constraint, would seem more likely to promote magnetic order than to suppress it.
+While anisotropy of the single-ion type is not relevant for $S = 1/2$ systems, the situation for the effective $S = 1/2$ entities in Co$^{2+}$ is more complex.
+In this context it is worth noting that a temperature-driven effective-low-spin to high-spin crossover appears to occur in Ba$_3$CoNb$_2$O$_9$ between 100 and 200 K \cite{Zhou_PRB_2014_89}, i.e.~on the energy scale of $\lambda$, but it remains difficult to invoke such behavior (which is governed by $d$-level crystal-field splittings on 100 meV energy scales) at 0.1 K.